Research: one in five Lithuanians do not have enough funds for home repairs Business

 Lithuanian consumer optimism is the strongest in the Baltic countries

-According to the survey, about a third of the respondents (35 percent of Lithuanians, 40 percent of Latvians and 34 percent of Estonians) plan to start or continue home renovations this year.
+According to the survey, regarding a third of the respondents (35 percent of Lithuanians, 40 percent of Latvians and 34 percent of Estonians) plan to start or continue home renovations this year.
 20 percent Lithuanians, 23 percent.
 Latvians and 30 percent of Estonian respondents indicated that they would like to repair their houses, but currently do not have enough funds for this.

 Photo of Nendres Žilinskaitė/Aleksandras Izgorodins